ervandew/eclim/src/doc/content/vim/python/django.rst

 **Match It**

-Again, using the same set of variables, eclim set the necessary variables to allow proper matchit.vim support for django default and user defined tags.
+Again, using the same set of variables, eclim sets the necessary variables to allow proper matchit.vim support for django default and user defined tags.

 **End Tag Completion**